UniversalDependencies/docs/_ceb/template-index.md

 ### Nominal Features

-* Plurality is signaled, if overly stated, by the function word mga, hence mga expresses the Number=Plur feature and does not need for nouns (NOUN) and proper nouns (PROPN) to have Number=Plur.
-However, some affixation on nouns show number, and are not preceded with a mga marker anymore.
-In such occurences, the noun then has a Number=Plur.
+* Plurality is signaled, if overly stated, by the function word *mga*, hence *mga* expresses the *Number=Plur* feature and does not need for nouns (NOUN) and proper nouns (PROPN) to have Number=Plur.
+However, some affixation on nouns show number, and are not preceded with a *mga* marker anymore.
+In such occurences, the noun then has a *Number=Plur*.
-* Pronouns (PRON) are marked for number with 3 possible values: Sing, Dual, Plur
+* Pronouns (PRON) are marked for number with 3 possible values: *Sing*, *Dual*, *Plur*
-* Some nouns (NOUN) and adjectives (ADJ) have Gender with 2 possible values: Masc, Fem.
+* Some nouns (NOUN) and adjectives (ADJ) have Gender with 2 possible values: *Masc*, *Fem*.
 This is usually loanwords from Spanish.
 Other nouns or adjectives do not have this feature.
 * There is a debate about the names the case markers, depending to which morphosyntactic alignment you analyze Cebuano on.
 Some linguists would argue Philippine languages are ergative-absolutive, some would say nominative-accusative, and some would reject both and say there is an Austronesian alignment.
-To adopt the similarities of Tagalog, Cebuano has Nom, Gen, Dat as the 3 possible values for ADP.
+To adopt the similarities of Tagalog, Cebuano has *Nom*, *Gen*, *Dat* as the 3 possible values for ADP.

 ### Degree and Polarity

-* Degree applies to adjectives (ADJ) and has 2 possible values: Pos, Sup.
-Cmp (comparative form) is not formed morphologically
+* Degree applies to adjectives (ADJ) and has 2 possible values: *Pos*, *Sup*. *Cmp* (comparative form) is not formed morphologically
-* Polarity is used to some existential verbs (VERBS), negation particles like dili, ayaw, wala, ambot, and response to interjection like uu and dili.
-It has 2 possible values: Pos, Neg.
+* Polarity is used to some existential verbs (VERBS), negation particles like *dili*, *ayaw*, *wala*, *ambot*, and response to interjection like *uu* and *dili*.
+It has 2 possible values: *Pos*, *Neg*.

 ---
 **Instruction**: Specify any unused tags.
 Explain what words are tagged as PART.
 Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
 Include links to language-specific tag definitions if any.